oveddan/blog/content/posts/gaze/concepts-and-play-testing.md

 ## Experiment Setup
 I created a sketch in Processing that simulated a few of the animations.
-It rendered the physical animation as graphics, so that we could easily prototype different visuals.
-We has the user look at this on a wide screen monitor.
+It rendered the physical animation as graphics, so that I could easily prototype different visuals.
+I had the user look at this on a wide screen monitor.
-To simulate it reacting to their gaze, we observed their eyes, and physically controlled a potentiometer that would send the faked gaze x coordinate to the processing sketch over serial.
+To simulate it reacting to their gaze, I observed their eyes, and physically controlled a potentiometer that would send the faked gaze x coordinate to the processing sketch over serial.

 ## Results
-We tested it without about 7 classmates, and recorded our conversations on index cards:
+I tested it without about 7 classmates, and recorded my conversations on index cards:

 <img src="/blog/images/gaze/play_testing/indexcards.jpg"/>